-Learning at Henley ć
+Learning at Henley 6

 Middle School 8

 Senior School & Post School Pathways 9

 Sports Academy 12

 Flow Charts 14

 Supported Learning Centre Disability Unit 40

 Subjects

 Cross-Disciplinary 42

 Design, Technologies & Engineering 44

 Digital Technologies 58

 English 64

 Flexible Learning 74

 Health & Physical Education 78

 Sports Academy 90

 Home Economics & Health 96

 Humanities & Social Sciences 106

 Languages 114

 Mathematics 120

-Science 132
+Science 128

-The Arts 144
+The Arts 140

-VET Flexible Industry Pathways Introduction 170
+VET Flexible Industry A / /

-SACE Flexible Industry Pathways packages 172
+Pathways Introduction 166 SACE Flexible Industry 168

-VET Flexible Industry Pathways subjects 180
+Pathways packages VET Flexible Industry 176 Pathways subjects

-Year 11 (Stage 1) Aboriginal Studies (New in 2024)
+Year 11 (Stage 1) Aboriginal Studies

-Successful completion of Year 10 History and/or Geography.
+RECOMMENDED BACKGROUND: Successful completion of Year 10 History and/or Geography.

 Learning from and with Aboriginal peoples, communities, and other sources of Aboriginal voice underpins the learning in this subject.
 It enables students to access a range of Aboriginal viewpoints and develop respect for and awareness of the diversity of the experiences of Aboriginal peoples and communities.
-Students develop their understanding of Aboriginal narratives and accomplishments as told by Aboriginal

 Students develop their understanding of Aboriginal narratives and accomplishments as told by Aboriginal peoples.
 Through their understanding of the connections between past and present, students deconstruct and analyse experiences that are of significance to Aboriginal peoples and communities.
 Students learn from Aboriginal peoples and communities about enterprises developed in response to significant past and/or contemporary experiences.